yassinekharkhache/Piscine_Go/README.md

-# the some exercises of piscine of zone01
+#  Some exercises of piscine of zone01
-I skipped the part of shell scripting and the raid and some execises of quests but i'm going to add them
+I skipped the part of shell scripting and the raid and some exercises of quests but I'm going to add them

-note :- evey package should called piscine
+note :- every package should called piscine
-      -the only functin allowed in the pisine is here github.com/01-edu/z01 but some times they allowed you to use Os package
+      -the only function allowed in the piscine is here github.com/01-edu/z01 but sometimes they allow you to use Os package